Landscape Design – Raleigh, NC

 As stated above, landscapes which “have too much going on” are too busy and cluttered, and often lack the openness associated with a large beautiful landscape.

 Landscape balance implies a sense of equality throughout.
-Although we design landscapes to be intentionally symmetrical and asymmetrical, a simple, consistent stability will always prove the best results.
+Although we design landscapes to be intentionally symmetrical and asymmetrical, a simple, consistent design will always prove the best results.

 4. Color Scheme